-It’s autumn, and that definitely means it’s apple season!
+It's autumn, and that definitely means it's apple season!
 I have so many different apple recipes from American Apple Pie to Russian Apple Sharlotka Cake.
-However, this Apple Turnover recipe is easy to make and one of my favorites.
+However, this Apple Turnovers with Puff Pastry is easy to make and one of my favorites.
 They are also known as Apple Hand Pies, because it's like eating a pie in your hand!

 Living in Western Australia, our autumn and winter seasons are a lot milder then they are in North America or Northern Europe.
 Our apple season is truly finishing up at the end of June, and we had the privilege of apple picking directly from the orchard.
 Growing up in the Okanagan Valley in Canada, we always went apple picking every single year.
 We had friends from church, the Horochuks, who had a big apple orchard, and I fondly remember all the apples.

 Taking my kids to the local orchard reminded me of my childhood.
-Plus it’s good for kids to see that not all things come from a supermarket.
+Plus it's good for kids to see that not all things come from a supermarket.
 They need to understand where and how they grow and to support local farmers.
 It was pouring rain the day we drove to the orchard, and we forgot our umbrellas.
 We felt a bit like drowned rats, but at least we remembered to take some hot coffee with us.
-We picked a few boxes full of Golden Delicious and Pink Lady apples, and then proceeded to make all sorts of apple recipes.
-This Apple Turnover was the kids favorite.
+We picked a few boxes full of Golden Delicious and Pink Lady apples, and then proceeded to make all sorts of different apple recipes.
+These Apple Turnovers with Puff Pastry was the kids favorite.

 What Apples are best for Turnovers?